zydou/arti/doc/dev/ExportedApiSketch.md

 above, we'd need to translate more than the API:
 `get_config("SocksPort")` would need a compatibility layer too.)

+With an appropriate implementation strategy, it might be possible to implement a subset of the C Tor control port protocol *in terms of* a new protocol based on a sensible RPC framework.

 ### Arti via FFI